 In addition, multi-component technology offers solutions for sustainability and helps to increase the proportion of recycled materials in components without having to compromise on surface quality.

-Bi-injection – simultaneous or sequenced injection of two components into one cavity
+- Bi-injection – simultaneous or delayed injection of two components into the same cavity

-Core-back technique – injection of two components into one cavity one after the other, the space for the second component being accessed by shifting a valve
+- Core-Back process – injection of two components into one cavity in sequence; cavity for second component is released by pulling a gate valve

-Transfer technique – the preform is transferred manually or by means of a robot into the second cavity or second machine
+- Transfer process – preform is transferred manually or by robot to the second cavity or second machine

-Rotary technique – transfer is by axial or vertical rotation with the rotary function provided for in the machine or in the mould
+- Turning process – transfer by axial or vertical turning with turning function in the machine or in the mould

-Setting-up of the machine is simpler and faster compared to two “mono material” machines
+- Machine setup is easier and faster compared to two mono machines